cloud-native-toolkit/site-operator-guide/docs/learn/iascable/lab1/index.md

 ### [Bill of Material](../../../apply/bill-of-material-reference/) and [Modules](https://modules.cloudnativetoolkit.dev/)

-The IasCable uses a [`Bill of Material`](../../../apply/bill-of-material-reference/) and [`Modules`](https://modules.cloudnativetoolkit.dev/)(from the [Software Everywhere project](https://github.com/cloud-native-toolkit/software-everywhere)), which you need to understand.
+The IasCable uses a [`Bill of Material`](../../../apply/bill-of-material-reference/) and [`Modules`](https://modules.cloudnativetoolkit.dev/)(from the [Technology Zone Accelerator Toolkit project](https://github.com/cloud-native-toolkit/software-everywhere)), which you need to understand.
 These two parts are the heart of the framework we could say to realize the objective to  build an installable component infrastructure based on components from a catalog of available modules.

 > Please visit the linked resources for more details.